telerik/ajax-docs/controls/combobox/client-side-programming/events/onclientcheckallchecked.md

 * **get_checked()** returns the value of the Check All check box after it is checked.

-The example below shows how to cancel the event if the check all check box is unchecked:
+The example below shows how to get the value of the Check All check box:

 ````ASPNET
 <telerik:RadComboBox RenderMode="Lightweight" ID="RadComboBox1" runat="server" OnClientCheckAllChecked="OnClientCheckAllChecked"